Preparation for the Solicitors Qualifying Examination: SQE1

 SQE meaning: What is the SQE?

-The Solicitors Qualifying Examination (SQE) is a long-awaited opportunity for talented aspiring solicitors to become qualified in England and Wales.
+The SQE is a long-awaited opportunity for talented aspiring solicitors to become qualified in England and Wales.
 The SQE is not just an exam – it is one of the most impressive reforms in legal education and in the admission process throughout the world.
 With this new system, all you need to enter the legal profession is to:

 1. Have a degree or equivalent from the UK or overseas in any subject.
 It does not need to be in law.